 He took over the practice in 1984 since when he has been responsible for the direction of more than 60 new courses and the redirection of many more existing courses, working throughout Europe, in Northern America, Southern Africa and India.

 He is at present working on some of the oldest links including Portmarnock, Lahinch, and Royal Dublin.
 He has recently completed a strategic review of the West and East Courses at Royal Melbourne.
 Martin has served the Institute since 1985 when he became Honorary Secretary, a post he held for ten years.
-He was President of the Institute from 1996-97.
+He was President of the British Institute of Golf Course Architects from 1996-97.